1. Who can apply?

-We recommend that you have at least US$100–$150 (or the equivalent in shekels) when you arrive.
-This will cover at least the first four days (lunches and personal spending) in Israel if you do not choose to use a money changer or ATM at the airport.
+We recommend that you have at least $100–$150 USD (or 300-400 shekels) when you arrive.
+This will at least cover the first few days of lunches and personal spending if you do not choose to use a money changer or ATM at the airport.

 19. Do you accommodate special dietary needs?

 We try our best to accommodate every dietary need, however, we cannot guarantee that we will be able to meet all request.

 20. When should I register?